-Mirtazapine Tablets are a prescription medicine used to treat depression.
+Mirtazapine Tablets, USP is a prescription medicine used to treat depression.
 It is important to talk with your healthcare provider about the risks of treating depression and also the risks of not treating it.
 You should discuss all treatment choices with your healthcare provider.

-Talk to your healthcare provider if you do not think that your condition is getting better with Mirtazapine Tablets treatment.
+Talk to your healthcare provider if you do not think that your condition is getting better with Mirtazapine Tablets, USP treatment.

-- if you are allergic to mirtazapine or any of the ingredients in Mirtazapine Tablets.
-See the end of this Medication Guide for a complete list of ingredients in Mirtazapine Tablets.
+- if you are allergic to mirtazapine or any of the ingredients in Mirtazapine Tablets, USP.
+See the end of this Medication Guide for a complete list of ingredients in Mirtazapine Tablets, USP.

-- Do not take an MAOI within 2 weeks of stopping Mirtazapine Tablets unless directed to do so by your healthcare provider.
+- Do not take an MAOI within 2 weeks of stopping Mirtazapine Tablets, USP unless directed to do so by your physician.

-- Do not start Mirtazapine Tablets if you stopped taking an MAOI in the last 2 weeks unless directed to do so by your healthcare provider.
+- Do not start Mirtazapine Tablets, USP if you stopped taking an MAOI in the last 2 weeks unless directed to do so by your physician.

-People who take Mirtazapine Tablets close in time to an MAOI may have serious or even life-threatening side effects.
+People who take Mirtazapine Tablets, USP close in time to an MAOI may have serious or even life-threatening side effects.
 Get medical help right away if you have any of these symptoms:

 - high fever